GitPhane/CmDowner/README.md

     5. Download!

 ## System requirements
-- Tested on latest Python (3.11.3)
+- Any Python 3.x.x with pip
-- Windows 7 64-bit (32-bit may not fully work) and up
+- Windows 8.1 64-bit and up (32-bit people have to install FFmpeg manually for now)
 - Network connection